ProboConnect/product-configurator/README.md

 ### Getting the upload data

-Use `proboConfigurator.needsUpload()` to determine if an upload is needed.
+Use `connectConfigurator.needsUpload()` to determine if an upload is needed.

-And `proboConfigurator.getUploaderData()` to get the uploader data.
+And `connectConfigurator.getUploaderData()` to get the uploader data.

 ### Getting the raw payload

-`proboConfigurator.getRaw()` returns the whole unmapped API payload;
+`connectConfigurator.getRaw()` returns the whole unmapped API payload;

 ### Clearing the config

-By calling `proboConfigurator.clear()` all options are reset and the component should return to its initial state.
+By calling `connectConfigurator.clear()` all options are reset and the component should return to its initial state.

 ## Customizing the configurator
 As the configurator is a web component, styling it directly is not possible.
 Therefore there are several CSS ::part selectors made available to style the configurator.